abernier/uest/README.md

 - 🍪 jar: incoming cookies (from `req`) are passed for subsequent `req.uest`s
 - cookies forwarding: cookies set by `req.uest`s responses are forwarded to `res`
-- req.session reloading (cf. L.15)
+- `req.session` stay in sync between requests

 ## Install